coredns/coredns.io/content/explugins/example.md

 # example

-The example plugin prints "example" on every query received.
-It can be used as documentation for writing external plugin and to test if external plugin compiles with CoreDNS.
+The example middleware prints "example" on every query received.
+It can be used as documentation for writing external middleware and to test if external middleware compiles with CoreDNS.

 ## Syntax